netsys-lab/scion-rains/README.md

 ## [Task 2.](https://github.com/netsys-lab/scion-rains/projects/3) Re-design the data authentication architecture of RAINS based on SCION end-entity PKI system

 The baseline RAINS relies on DNSSEC-style authentication that comes with inherent limitations.
-We seek to replace it with a new authentication architecture based on [SCION end-entity PKI](./offlineauth) for better security and performance.
+We seek to replace it with a [new authentication architecture](./offlineauth) based on [SCION end-entity PKI](./offlineauth/cyrill-k/trustflex) for better security and performance.

 ### Milestones
 - [x] [Design documents](https://github.com/netsys-lab/scion-rains/tree/master/docs/auth-arch) with rationale and expected properties of the new authentication architecture as well as suggested modifications to the baseline RAINS
 - [x] [Specifications](https://github.com/netsys-lab/scion-rains/tree/master/docs/auth-arch/tamarin) of the modified and new RAINS protocols in formal language

+Further information:
+- [x] [Official release](https://github.com/netsys-lab/scion-rains/releases/tag/v0.4.0), marking the completion of Task 2.

 ## [Task 3.](https://github.com/netsys-lab/scion-rains/projects/4) Make use of DRKey system to develop mechanisms for secure and highly available RAINS communication